mechboxes/mech/CONTRIBUTING.md

 # see https://github.com/bats-core/bats-core
 brew install bats-core

+# for testing:
+pytest

+# for code coverage
+pytest --cov mech

-# for testing/validation, we have some integration tests
+# for testing/validation, we have also some integration tests
 cd tests/int
 ./simple.bats
 ./two_ubuntu.bats